hassanshaikley/AOTB/README.md

 This is code for a multiplayer game written in JS.

 I plan to use MVC as well as better design patterns...and write more tests all in the near future!
+If you are a JS ninja please tell me what I can do better!
+[JS IS SO WEIRD]

 Then after more of the foundation has been layed / framework for the game has been built then I plan on creating more art and adding more to the game.